TikboyCaceres/rollup-web-components-starter/README.md

 # rollup-web-components-starter
-This repo contains a bare-bones example of how to create an web components application using Rollup.
+This repo contains a bare-bones example of how to create a widget using Web Components and Rollup.

 ## Getting Started
 Clone the repository and install its dependencies: